morganjroberts/open-UST/hardware-distribution/array-mounting-plate/README.md

 - `array-mounting-plate.step` and `array-mounting-plate.f3d` are also included but have no timeline history.

 ## Mounting Plate Manufacture

-The array mounting plate uses precision-drilled holes to align the transducer modules.
+The array mounting plate is machined from 10 mm clear acrylic sheet, and uses precision-drilled holes to align the transducer modules.

 - We CNC drilled this part, and the g-code was created using the "manufacture" tool in Fusion 360.
 The toolpaths are included in the `array-mounting-plate.f3d` file.
 - Alternatively this part could be manually drilled.
 A to-scale `array-mounting-plate.pdf` file is included as a template, which could be printed at 100% size to assist with the hole layout.